-Due to the somewhat joyful atmosphere from happy tourists and the scenic aspects of the territory.
-It is sometimes hard to imagine the gruesome events that took place here during the Second World War.
-When people come to Kanchanaburi (The Golden Land), a lot of focus is on one bridge.
-This is very much due to a movie that owes it to a book.
+Because of the somewhat joyful atmosphere from happy tourists and the scenic aspects of the territory, it is sometimes hard to imagine the gruesome events here during the Second World War.
+When people come to Kanchanaburi (The Golden Land), a lot focuses on one bridge.
+This is due to a movie that owes it to a book.
 Yes, I am talking about Pierre Boulle’s Le Pont de la rivière Kwaï and David Leans Hollywood blockbuster starring Alec Guinness from 1957.

 This movie premiered on Swedish television in 1986, shown on at least three occasions before my arrival to Thailand in 1994.
 I had seen it and I could whistle The Colonel Bogey March,” the soundtrack.

-At the time of my first visit to Thailand, it just accorded to me that the story took place here in Kanchanaburi.
+At the time of my first visit to Thailand, it just accorded me that the story took place here in Kanchanaburi.
 So I felt a lot of interest and came to visit.
-At that time I didn’t have any clue at all that I would be back here operating tours to this place for more than 20 years.
+At that time, I didn’t know that I would be back here operating tours to this place for more than 20 years.

-Pierre Boulle(himself a prisoner of war in Malaya) couldn’t quite get the name right.
-The river’s real name is Kwae and it divides into two estuaries.
+Pierre Boulle(a prisoner of war in Malaya) couldn’t quite get the name right.
+The river’s real name is Kwae, and it divides into two estuaries.
 Kwai in the Thai language translates to water buffalo, in fact often used as a derogatory word about a less clever person.
 The main river at the time of WW II bore the name Mae Klong.

 The attention should go to the whole situation, sleepers and bridges and the construction of the Death Railway.
-A Japanese initiative to connect Singapore to India via Thailand, (Siam) and Burma through dense jungles on land.
-After the Japanese lost the important battle of Midway to the US navy, they were no longer in control of the seas.
+A Japanese initiative to connect Singapore to India via Thailand (Siam) and Burma through dense jungles on land.
+After the Japanese lost the critical battle of Midway to the US navy, they were no longer in control of the seas.

 Allied prisoners of war, and not to forget numerous Asian labourers were brought here to work under horrific conditions to build railway and bridges in the scorching hot sun.
 Prisoners died from malnutrition, tropical diseases and Japanese torture.
 And some were unfortunate to die from allied bombing.

-The railway was functioning between October of 1943 until June 1945.
+The railway was functioning between October of 1943 and June 1945.

 What about the bridge you see as a visitor in Kanchanaburi?